introgreek/introgreek.github.io/docs/01-course_information/index.md

 # Course Information

-This section contains information pertaining to the Spring 2024 version of GREK 1111 (Elementary Attic Greek) at Fairfield University regarding course details, resources, policies, and grading.
+This section contains information pertaining to the Spring 2026 version of GREK 1111 (Introductory Ancient Greek) at Fairfield University regarding course details, resources, policies, and grading.